 The WAX204 doesn’t come with the Guest network feature.
 Instead, you can create up to three Wi-Fi SSIDs (network names) with it.

 What’s interesting is the fact you can manage each network’s bands individually.
-Specifically, you can make each work in either 2.4GHz, or 5GHz, or both.
+Specifically, you can make each work in either 2.4GHz, 5GHz, or both.
 On top of that, you can also make each network’s clients isolated from one another, effectively turning it into a Guest network.

 On top of that, you can also allow or disallowed Wi-Fi client access to the WAX204’s network ports, which is another level of isolation — Wi-Fi clients can talk to one another but not to wired devices.

-Keep in mind that the isolation settings are turned on by default for the 2nd and 3rd networks.
+Remember that the isolation settings are turned on by default for the 2nd and 3rd networks.
 That said, you’ll need to turn them off if you want connected clients to have normal access to the network’s local resources such as file-sharing or printer.

 In terms of Wi-Fi settings, there’s not much.
 In fact, you can only pick the network name, password, and security method (WPA, WPA2, or WPA3), and that’s it.